 1. Why do you want to work at Wells Fargo?

-Hint: You should try to focus on your personal preferences to Wells Fargo, the vision and goals of the company.
+Hint: You should try to focus on your personal preferences, and the vision and goals of this bank.
 You should simply focus on something that distinguishes Wells Fargo from their competitors, something their hiring managers are proud of.

 2. Why the position of a teller?